-The master’s degree programme in global innovation management is designed to bring a scientific mindset to managerial challenges at the crossroads of international business, entrepreneurship and innovation management.
+The Master's Degree Programme in Global Innovation Management is designed to bring a scientific mindset to managerial challenges at crossroads of international business, entrepreneurship and innovation management.

-In the Master’s Degree Programme, you will acquire advanced knowledge in innovation management related theories and practices and will be able to develop and apply frameworks which help to understand how innovations are created, launched and managed in an international setting.
-You will also learn how entrepreneurial activities are formed and what are the key strategies that companies use in order to expand.
+In the Master’s Degree Programme in Global Innovation Management, you will acquire advanced knowledge in innovation management related theories and practices and be able to develop and apply frameworks, which will help to understand how innovations are created, launched and managed in an international setting.
+You will also learn how entrepreneurial activities are formed and which key strategies companies use in order to expand.

-The competence gained in the Programme opens up numerous career opportunities in different kinds of organizational settings and roles as well as the possibility to apply for doctoral training.
+The competence gained in this programme opens up numerous career opportunities in different kinds of organisational settings and roles as well as the possibility to apply for doctoral training.

 The extent of the Programme is 120 ECTS credits and the degree is designed to be completed in two years.
 In addition to major and minor studies, students must take language studies and need to complete methodology courses.
 Students should note that this is a full-time Programme and most courses have compulsory attendance.

 In addition to courses focusing on international business, entrepreneurship and innovation management, students can take elective courses.

 The program is offered by Turku School of Economics at the University of Turku (TSE).
 TSE has earned AACSB Accreditation (The Association to Advance Collegiate Schools of Business), the highest standard of excellence in business education worldwide.
 We have been accredited since 2019 and are committed to continually improve the quality of education we offer.

 The studies include a comprehensive choice of economic sciences, other business and finance-related subjects and foreign languages.
 You will be part of a solid scientific community – set in a modern and demanding study environment – in which you can develop your skills and competence.